 Hello, my name is Ryan Aasen.
 I'm an artist and educator broadly interested in the intersecting politics and histories of media technology, privacy, and class structure.
 I was an MIT Transmedia Storytelling Initiative fellow, a Northern Lights.mn Art(ists) on the Verge fellow, and my work has been exhibited internationally.
 I have an MS in Art, Culture and Technology from MIT, and a BFA in Integrated Media from St. Cloud State University.
 I live and work in New York City where I currently teach at Parsons School of Design and Stevens Institute of Technology.
 (CV)

-lonewolf (2016-ongoing) is a nonlinear exploration and documentation of contemporary anxieties around ideas of surveillance, terrorism, and nationalism, and their relationship to the commons.
+lonewolf is an ongoing nonlinear exploration and documentation of contemporary anxieties around ideas of surveillance, terrorism, and nationalism, and their relationship to the commons.

-Butt Pirates (2021) is an essay about the effects of geography and class structure on sexual identites.
+Butt Pirates is a semi-autobiographical essay about the effects of technology, geography, and class structure on sexual identities.

 linknyc.info was a guerilla video installation for LinkNYC kiosks.